jspaezp/sctree/vignettes/paper/paper.md

 The provided interface with antibody databases, further enhances the utility of scTree by fulfilling the need to interface *in silico* models and data with *in vitro* followup.
-Therefore, the package interface with common antibody vendors and search engines are provided.
+Therefore, a package interface with common antibody vendors and search engines are provided.
 This interface is exemplified in *Code section 2*.

 ``` r